Back to species list

 Introduction

-A small passerine bird placed in the family Vangidae.
-Found in the forests of tropical southern Asia from the Himalayas and hills of southern India to Indonesia.
-Primarily insectivorous, it hunts in the mid-canopy of forests and frequently joins mixed-species foraging flocks.
-Perches upright and displays a distinctive black and white plumage pattern, with males being more shiny black than females.
-Geographic populations show variation in plumage, with some having brownish backs and others showing dark wash on the underside.
+A small passerine bird usually placed in the Vangidae, found in forests of tropical southern Asia from the Himalayas and hills of southern India to Indonesia.
+Mainly insectivorous, it hunts in the mid-canopy, often joining mixed-species foraging flocks.
+It perches upright and displays a distinctive black and white pattern.

 Description